greguz/mutent/docs/commit.md

 # Commit

-Committing is the intent to perform a write against a service.
+Committing is the intent to perform a write against a data source.
 The [Writer](writer.md) defines how a commit operation needs to execute.

 A single commit request will always result in a single action between **create**, **update**, and **delete**.
 In some circumstances, a commit request may be skipped.
 For example, if an entity is created in memory, and then deleted, there's no need to write that data to its service.